mahmoodlab/CRANE/docs/README.md

 ### Data Preparation
 To process the WSI data we used the publicaly available [CLAM WSI-analysis toolbox](https://github.com/mahmoodlab/CLAM).
 First, the tissue regions in each biopsy slide are segmented.
-We extract 256x256 patches without spatial overlapping from the segemented regions.
-Afterward, a pretrained ResNet50 is used to encode each patch into 1024-dim feature vector.
-Using the CLAM toolbox, the features are saved as matrices of torch tensors of size N x 1024, where N is the number of patches from each WSI (varies from slide to slide).
+The 256x256 patches without spatial overlapping are extracted from the segmented tissue regions at the desired magnification.
+Consequently, a pretrained truncated ResNet50 is used to encode raw image patches into 1024-dim feature vector.
+In the CLAM toolbox, the features are saved as matrices of torch tensors of size N x 1024, where N is the number of patches from each WSI (varies from slide to slide).
+The extracted features then serve as input to the network.
 The following folder structure is assumed for the extracted features vectors:
 ```bash
 DATA_ROOT_DIR/
     └──DATASET_DIR/